 Precautions and contraindications for chamomile oil

-Although homemade chamomile oil is generally well tolerated, some precautions are useful.
-It's advisable to do a patch test on the inner elbow before first use, especially for sensitive or reactive skin.
+Even though homemade chamomile oil is well tolerated, a few precautions are useful.
+It is advisable to do a patch test on the inner elbow before the first use, especially for sensitive or reactive skin.
 If you have a known allergy to Asteraceae (the botanical family of chamomile), its use is not recommended.
 This family includes several common plants that may cause cross-reactions, such as arnica, dandelion, yarrow, daisy, or sunflower.

-As the oil is intended for external use only, it should not be ingested.
-It does not replace medical treatment for serious skin conditions.
-For children over three years old, it can be used in small quantities, particularly to soothe redness or dry areas, provided a tolerance test is done first and contact with the face or eyes is avoided.
-Finally, for pregnant or breastfeeding women, although the oil is gentle, medical advice is always preferable before regular use.
+Since the oil is intended for external use, it should not be ingested.
+It does not replace medical treatment for serious skin issues.
+For children over three years old, it can be used in small amounts, particularly to soothe redness or dry areas, provided a patch test is done beforehand and contact with the face or eyes is avoided.
+Finally, for pregnant or breastfeeding women, although the oil is gentle, medical advice is always preferable before any regular use.